Aloysius Gonzaga: Early life

 Gonzaga was born the eldest of eight children, at his family's castle in Castiglione delle Stiviere, between Brescia and Mantua in northern Italy in what was then part of the Duchy of Mantua, into a cadet branch of the illustrious House of Gonzaga.
 "Aloysius" is the Latin form of his given name in Italian, "Luigi".
-Gonzaga was the son of Ferrante de Gonzaga (1544–1586), Marquis of Castiglione, and Dona Marta Tana di Santena, daughter of a baron of the Piedmontese Della Rovere family.
+Gonzaga was the son of Ferrante Gonzaga, Marquess of Castiglione, and Dona Marta Tana di Santena, daughter of a baron of the Piedmontese Della Rovere family.
 His mother was a lady-in-waiting to Isabel, the wife of Philip II of Spain.

-As the first-born son, he was in line to inherit his father's title and status of Marquis.
+As the firstborn son, he was in line to inherit his father's title and status of Marquis.
 His father assumed that Gonzaga would become a soldier, as that was the norm for sons of the aristocracy and the family was often involved in the minor wars of the period.
 As early as age four, Luigi was given a set of miniature guns and accompanied his father on training expeditions so that the boy might learn "the art of arms".
 At age five, Gonzaga was sent to a military camp to get started on his training.
 His father was pleased to see his son marching around camp at the head of a platoon of soldiers.
 His mother and his tutor were less pleased with the vocabulary he picked up there.